Zee Cohen-Sanchez

+Early life

+Cohen-Sanchez was born in 1991 in Los Angeles to Jewish atheist parents.
+She and her family moved to Australia in the aftermath of the 1992 Los Angeles riots, where she would spend the "early years" of her life.

 Career

-Sanchez interest in politics began when she was an undergraduate at Wagner College after witnessing the impact of Occupy Wall Street movement which exposed pressing issues facing America.
-Convinced that grassroots mobilization has the potential to influence good policies that create a better America, Sanchez decided to join ‘forward-thinking’ candidates’ political campaigns.
+Cohen-Sanchez's interest in politics began when she was an undergraduate at Wagner College after witnessing the impact of Occupy Wall Street movement which exposed pressing issues facing America.
+Convinced that grassroots mobilization has the potential to influence good policies that create a better America, Sanchez decided to join "forward-thinking" candidates’ political campaigns.

 Cohen-Sanchez left her graduate school to join Bernie Sanders’ 2016 presidential campaign.
-In 2018, she joined Democratic Alexandria Ocasio-Cortez (AOC) campaign where she played a key role heading a segment of the AOC’s campaign for New York's 14th congressional district.
-In 2020, Sanchez established Sole Strategies focused on grassroots engagement and mobilization for Democratic candidates.
-Sanchez is the founder of Unfuck America Tour and National Ground Game.
+In 2018, she joined Democrat Alexandria Ocasio-Cortez (AOC) where she played a role heading a segment of AOC’s campaign for New York's 14th congressional district.

+In 2020, Cohen-Sanchez established Sole Strategies, focused on grassroots engagement and mobilization for Democratic candidates.

+Cohen-Sanchez founded the Unfuck America Tour and National Ground Game in November 2024.

-The Unfuck America Tour was originally conceived to follow Turning Point USA's college tour and offer progressive alternatives.
-After Charlie Kirk’s assassination, Cohen-Sanchez considered canceling the events but chose to proceed, stating that the tour would “provide a forum to defend free speech and condemn political violence.”
+The Unfuck America Tour was originally conceived to follow Turning Point USA's college tour and offer progressive alternatives, specifically regarding the youth vote.
+After Charlie Kirk’s assassination, Cohen-Sanchez considered canceling the events but chose to proceed, stating that the tour would “provide a forum to defend free speech and condemn political violence”.